penwyp/ClaudePreference/docs/en/commands/m-orchestrated-dev.md

-# m-orchestrated-dev - Multi-Agent Collaborative Development Workflow
+# m-orchestrated-dev - Multi-Agent Development Workflow: A Research-Driven & Template-Based System

 ## Overview

-`m-orchestrated-dev` is an advanced multi-agent collaborative development workflow that deploys three specialized agents (Orchestrator, Developer, Reviewer) to implement a research-driven development-review cycle.
-This command is suitable for complex development tasks that require high-quality code and architectural decisions.
+`m-orchestrated-dev` is an advanced multi-agent collaborative development workflow that deploys three specialized agents (Orchestrator, Developer, Reviewer) governed by a template-based orchestration system to ensure quality, consistency, and adaptability in software development.
+This command implements a research-driven development-review cycle suitable for complex development tasks that require high-quality code and architectural decisions.

 ## Usage